joel-jaimon/Auctions-Django-Project/README.md

 <h4>Create Listing Page:</h4>
 <li>
  Users will be able to visit a page to create a new listing.
 They will be able to specify a title for the listing, a text-based description, and what the starting bid should be.
-Users can also optionally be able to provide a URL for an image for the listing and/or a category (e.g. Fashion, Toys, Electronics, Home, etc.).
+Users can also optionally add an URL for an image for the listing and/or a category (e.g. Fashion, Toys, Electronics, Home, etc.).
 </li>

 <h4>Active Listings Page:</h4>